Three Vape Essentials You Should Always Have on Hand

 Spare Batteries or Kit

-Unfortunately, lithium-ion batteries eventually reach a point where they can’t really hold a charge anymore.
-At that point, you either need to stay plugged in all day or replace the battery.
-And your vape uses a lithium-ion battery.
+Vaporizers use lithium-ion batteries, and unfortunately, these will inevitably reach a point where they can’t hold a charge anymore.
+At that point, you either need to stay plugged in all day or replace your vape battery.

 One of two things will happen: